Python match Statement

 Resource not found

-This approach is clearer and more maintainable than multiple elif blocks.
+This approach is significantly cleaner and much more maintainable than writing out multiple long elif blocks.

 When to Use match